mjg59/wink-relay-handler/README.md

 password=password
 clientid=Wink_Relay1
 topic_prefix=Relay1
+screen_timeout=20
 ```
 and put that in /sdcard/mqtt.ini on the Wink Relay.

-Host: Hostname or IP address of the MQTT broker
+host: Hostname or IP address of the MQTT broker
-Port: Port of the MQTT broker
+port: Port of the MQTT broker
-User: Username used to authenticate to the MQTT broker (optional)
+user: Username used to authenticate to the MQTT broker (optional)
-Password: Password used to authenticate to the MQTT broker (optional)
+password: Password used to authenticate to the MQTT broker (optional)
 clientid: Client ID passed to the broker (optional - Wink_Relay if not provided)
 topic_prefix: Prefix to the topics presented by the device (optional - Relay if not provided)
+screen_timeout: Time in seconds until the screen turns off after a touch or proximity detection (optional - 10s if not provided)

 Finally, reset your Relay.